patrickkettner/opal-webpack/README.md

 }
 ```

-You can also supply global options that apply to any Opal loaded file, not just a single test:
+You can also supply global options that apply to any Opal loaded file, not just a single 'test':

 ```javascript
 // webpack.config.js